rockettheme/docs/Docs/wordpress/themes/callisto/services.md

 ## Introduction

-The **Services** example page demonstrates how you can create a beautiful page with the Callisto template.
+The **Services** example page demonstrates how you can create a beautiful page with the Callisto theme.
 Here is some information to help you replicate this page as it appears in the demo.

 >> Any **Custom HTML** particles are available and set in the **Layout Manager**, not as **Text** widgets.